 WNS Assistance Limited is authorised and regulated by the Financial Conduct Authority for non-investment insurance mediation under reference 770608.
 You can check this out on the Financial Services register at www.fca.org.uk/register or by contacting the FCA on 0800 111 6768 or 0300 500 8082.

-WNS Assistance operates as an agent for WNS Global Services Limited in respect of regulated claims management activities regulated by the Claims Management Regulator.
-You can check this out on the Claims Management Register which can be found here https://www.claimsregulation.gov.uk/search.aspx and check under our reference which is CRM21327.
+WNS Assistance Limited is regulated by the Claims Management Regulator in respect of claims management activities.
+You can check this out on the Claims Management Register which can be found here https://www.claimsregulation.gov.uk/search.aspx and check under the reference which is CRM42456.